Toro Coast Preserve

 The open space between these towns will NEVER be developed.
 That's because this Phase includes a 200+ acre parcel called "Lot 1" on this map, which has already been purchased and will not be developed.

-The rest of this Phase will be close during 2021.
+The rest of this Phase closed in 2023.

 On to Phase 2!